-If your child has no coverage, then the birthday rule would work as follows: For example, the mother's birthday is March 11 and the father's birthday is July 10.
-Since the mother's birthday occurs earlier in the year than the father's birthday, the mother's plan is the primary payer for their children's benefits.
+If your dependent child does not have their own Employer-sponsored coverage or coverage through their spouse, then the birthday rule would determine the primary payer.
+For example, if the mother's birthday is March 11 and the father's birthday is July 10, the mother's plan would be the primary payer since the mother's birthday is earlier in the year.